 Italians lack a truly nomadic travel culture, the one where you’re always on the road, living mostly outdoors.
 With its 7,500 kilometers of coastline and countless options between mountains and hills, Italy has preferred to cement, build, and tame the natural elements by creating beach resorts and holiday villages, thus leaving a very narrow margin of action to those who, on the other hand, conceive travel as a way of discovering sublime places in the absence of any architectural, infrastructural, and urban intervention.

 Excluding the sharpest peaks of the Alps, some Southern Italian inland areas (i.e. Lucania) and the large protected parks in Central Italy, like the Gran Sasso National Park, the last untouched marine and terrestrial landscapes can be found in Sardinia – ancient land of stones, angry shepherds and blue waters, where the Mediterranean scrub isn’t just a scrub, but a truly dominant texture.
-And it is right here that I decided to spend the summer months of 2020 while practicing social distancing, which now is not only fully accepted, but also has become mainstream.
+And it is right here that I decided to spend the summer months while practicing social distancing, which now is not only fully accepted, but also has become mainstream.
 And I didn’t even feel forced to hide my misanthropy behind a vague sense of civic responsibility.

 However, what I had not taken into account was the fact that there was going to be lots of other people like me, sure less Italian but often better equipped.
 This is the paradoxical circumstance of being a loner surrounded by other loners.
 Perhaps a group of loners makes its members feel less lonely?
 Who knows?
 Anyway, it doesn’t matter: the universal values of the Camperist community are discretion, respect, the only apparently contradictory sociability from a distance (we greet each other like bikers do, by crossing each other on the road) and the almost naive love for Nature, and for canned food with a long shelf life.